 AZA and BBG chapters and councils in the same geographical area are organized into regions.
 Regions vary in size from one large city to several states, provinces, or entire/multiple countries.
-Regions serve to bring chapters together so that they can exchange ideas, socialize, compete, and work together on larger projects.
-Regions, with professional staffing, also exist to serve the chapters and to help them in any way possible.
+Regions most commonly bring chapters together for conventions where they can exchange ideas, socialize, compete, and work together on larger projects.
+Regions exist to serve the chapters and to help them in any way possible.

 At the chapter, council, regional, and International level, Alephs and BBGs are represented by elected board members who serve a six-month or one-year term.
 All of these elected positions roll up into a counterpart network, a group of Alephs and BBGs that share the same responsibilities to their communities in terms of projects.
 The twelve Alephs and BBGs elected to International Board manage a counterpart network that they get to know and support throughout the year.